kai4avaya/markdown/quick-start.md

 # Quick Start Guide - AI Textbook Editor

-Welcome to your **AI-First Textbook Editor**!
+Welcome to **Mark↓ Editor**!
 This is a local-first, privacy-focused document editor that runs entirely in your browser.

 ## 🚀 Getting Started